carleryd/simple-bitcoin-wallet/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-From there on the application should be pretty straight forward.
+## How it works

+When entering the website, the user is prompted to create a new Bitcoin wallet.
+Once created, the user is directed to the wallet page where wallet information as well as incoming payments are displayed.

+### Payment links

+The user is able to generate payment links as QR codes which can be shared with others by copying the URL.
+This works without persistence because the URL contain query parameters for the wallet address and amount which are required for the Bitcoin URI QR code.

+### Monitoring incoming payments

+As the wallet is an HD wallet, it technically supports multiple receiving wallets, but for simplicity only one is exposed for sharing.
+Furthermore, only incoming transactions on this address are monitored on the wallet page.

+There is polling in place for transactions made on this address, as well as polling of the current status of these transactions.
+If you have been paid on your receiving address, it should show up below "Incoming Transactions" once the transaction has been broadcasted to the Bitcoin Testnet network.

 ## Testing

 Coming from the Cardano ecosystem, I was quite surprised by how difficult it was to get access to Testnet Bitcoin (tBTC) tokens.
-I've explored many faucet and found these to be the most reliable ones:
+I've explored many faucets and found these to be the most reliable ones:

 - https://bitcoinfaucet.uo1.net/send.php
 - https://testnet.help/en/btcfaucet/testnet#log